IntelPython/sdc/README.rst

 Example
 #######

-Here is a Pi calculation example in SDC:
+Here is a Pi calculation example in Intel SDC:

 .. code:: python